keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 So are we executing hundred of different concurrent threads?
 I don't think so.
-One time again I did not find a guide, but it seems that Web Workers limits change browser by browser, even if it seems that 20 is the magic number for many.
+It seems every browser implements a Web Workers limits and seems that 20 is the magic number for many.

-My thesis seems partially confirmed by the fact that `<Icon>` instances replace `<WaitICon>` at the same time.
+My hypothesis seems confirmed by the fact that `<Icon>` instances replace `<WaitICon>` at the same time.

-In any case this is not the way to do: I don't care to get search result at the same time: it's OK that regex and icon with tooltip are served to the user one at time: pop-in with a cascade effect if OK.
+In any case this is not the way to do: I don't care to get search result at the same time, it's OK that regex and icon with tooltip are served to the user one at time: pop-in with a cascade effect if OK.

 ### Fourth iteration: enqueue